 Be sure to follow me on Instagram and tag #sugarandsoulco so I can see all the wonderful recipes YOU make from this site!
 You can also Subscribe to my Newsletter so you never miss a delicious recipe again!

 This post was originally published in February 2016 and was updated in March 2019.

 - 3 cups heavy cream

 - 1 cup whole milk

-- Salt and Pepper to taste
+- additional salt and pepper to taste